How to make Chicken Al Pastor

 showing how to serve chicken al pastor by adding to corn tortillas to make tacos

-Chicken Al Pastor, the cousin to Pork Tacos Al Pastor, is 1000% crave worthy exploding with smoky, tangy, juicy charred chicken and caramelized pineapple.
-Al Pastor is traditionally cooked on a rotating spit crowned with pineapple, but is surprisingly easy to make by baking or grilling the chicken on skewers to achieve the same irresistible juicy caramelized crust.
-Serve up Chicken Al Pastor in tacos, burritos, bowls or salad along with Mexican Street Corn Salad, or Elote and Perfect Fruit Salad for a complete feast!
+Chicken Al Pastor is a crave worthy explosion with smoky, tangy, juicy charred chicken and caramelized pineapple.
+It's surprisingly easy to make by baking or grilling the chicken on skewers to achieve the same irresistible juicy caramelized crust.
+Serve it up in tacos, burritos, bowls or salad along with Mexican Street Corn Salad, or Elote and Perfect Fruit Salad for a complete feast!

 Servings: 6 -8 people